Xeronaus/Xeronaus/README.md

 My username is: xeronaus_finezero ✨

-Don't do anything suspicious (in a bad way) or I'll block you! ⛔
+Don't do anything suspicious ⚠️ or I'll block you! ⛔

 ## About Me 🧻
 I'm a guy from Indonesia 🇮🇩